tomhrr/cosh/doc/all.md

    returns the response body as a string.
 If the response has a JSON content type, then the returned value will be a data structure per `from-json`.
+ - `http`: takes a single hash argument, containing entries for the `url`, `method`, `headers` (hash), and `body` for the request.
+   Submits the request and returns the response body as a string.
+As with `http.get`, for JSON content type responses, the returned value will be a data structure per `from-json`.
+If the request content type is a JSON content type, then `to-json` will be used to convert the `body` into a string for the request.

 #### SQL databases